 Justification through faith

 Paul wrote, “For by grace are ye saved through faith; and that not of yourselves: it is the gift of God” (Ephesians 2:8).
 God offers salvation to all of His children, as a free gift of His grace.
 He grants full pardon and reconciliation through His Son.
 Jesus has suffered, died, and rose for the salvation of the fallen human race.
-It is by entrusting ourselves to the Son of God that we are saved.
+It is by faith and surrender to God that He may transform our lives into His likeness that we are saved (2 Corinthians 3:18).
 Faith is only the channel (Romans 4:3).
-By faith we can have peace, “Therefore, having been justified by faith, we have peace with God through our Lord Jesus Christ” (Romans 5:1).
+And thus we may obtain peace, “Therefore, having been justified by faith, we have peace with God through our Lord Jesus Christ” (Romans 5:1).

 Is Paul denying the importance of obedience to God’s law?